Founded in 1543 by naturalist, doctor and botanist Luca Ghini (1490-1556), the Botanic Garden is the first university botanic garden in the world.

-Originally built on the banks of the river Arno, it was moved to its actual site in 1591 and then gradually expanded to its current size of about two hectares.
-It houses plants from the five continents: the succulents of the African and American deserts; the aromatic plants of the Mediterranean maquis; the species of the Tuscan marshes; numerous centuries-old trees and many others.
+Originally built on the banks of the river Arno, it was moved to the current site in 1591 and then gradually expanded up to about two hectares.
+It houses plants from several continents: the succulents of the African and American deserts, the aromatic plants of the Mediterranean maquis, the species of the Tuscan wetlands, and numerous centuries-old trees.
+In the Botanic Garden are also cultivated several endangered plants of conservation interests.

 Due to security reasons, the Botanical Garden and Museum will be closed on...Read more >